bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 Summary
 =======

-The right to privacy is a basic human right, not a privilege, and that same right should also apply in the digital domain.
+The right to privacy is a fundamental human right, not just a privilege, and that same right should across to the digital domain.
+But the reality is privacy in the digital domain either does not exist or is being eroded.

-Some would say, *but I have nothing to hide*, to those people I provide the following quotes.
+Some would say, *I don't care about privacy, I have nothing to hide*.
+To anyone with such dismissive attitudes about privacy I provide with the following quotes.

 [Benjamin Franklin](https://en.wikipedia.org/wiki/Benjamin_Franklin) (one of the Founding Fathers of the United States)